 4. Melt the rest of your Butter and combine with Panko Breadcrumbs and Parmesan Cheese and mix well.

 5. Place 3-4 pieces of chopped Bacon on top of each Oyster.

 6. Add 1 Tbs. of your Spinach puree on top of the Bacon.

 7. Lightly place your Panko Breadcrumb, Parmesan mixture on top of the Oysters.

 8. Bake in a 400 degree oven for 5 minutes, or until golden brown.

 Place on a plate and garnish with Lemon and Red or Green Tabasco.
 Serve immediately!

 The simple freshness supplied by all Oysters is something that everyone should try!
-Although the texture is not for everyone, keep your intial tasting fresh and simple – ENJOY!
+Although the texture is not for everyone, keep your initial tasting fresh and simple – ENJOY!